top of page

 This is where I will strongly recommend you plan your visit during the colder months (I went in December) and/or planning your visit very early or very late in the day so you can avoid the harsh Mojave Desert sun.

 The hike itself is a little more than 4 miles out and back.
-The trail is well kept and pretty easy until you reach the volcano itself where you'll have to ascend around 400 feet to reach the top.
+The trail is well kept and pretty easy until you reach the symmetrical volcanic cinder cone itself where you’ll have to ascend around 400 feet to reach the top.

 As long as you heed the heat warnings this is hike that anyone can accomplish.
 Be sure to bring plenty of water even if you attempt the hike when temperatures are cooler as the dry desert air really takes it out of you!